Arthur William Devis: Life

 He is noted for his involvement in the creation of the posthumous cult of Horatio Nelson.
 As she returned from Trafalgar, Devis went out to meet HMS Victory and was present on board the ship during the autopsy of Nelson's body conducted by Dr Beatty, the ship's surgeon.
 With the help of sketches he took at that time, he painted a heroic Death of Nelson, which proved a sensation.

 Devis also painted Dr Beatty, and was commissioned by him to produce a half-length painting of Nelson as vice-admiral, which he lent to Emma Hamilton (who later lost it in an accident whilst travelling).
 Either the original or a copy of this portrait was exhibited at the Royal Academy two years after the Battle and many copies were made of it.
 Lord Howe owned one, and another ended up in the collection of the National Maritime Museum.
 It also appeared as an engraving in Beatty's published account of Nelson's death.

 Other work includes a portrait of King George III on horseback, and a range of portraits of admirals and generals, along with historical subjects, such as the Babington Plot and the signing of the Magna Carta.
 Better known is perhaps his Master Simpson (1780), a portrait of a small boy, James Alexander Simpson, carrying a dog which has often been copied, imitated and exploited commercially.
 Despite some success in life, Devis seems often to have had financial difficulties, including imprisonment for debt.

 By the will of his brother Thomas Anthony Devis, who died in London in 1810, he inherited all Anthony's printed books and prints.

-Devis himself died in London, at Caroline Street, Bedford Square, of apoplexy in 1822 and was buried in nearby St Giles-in-the-Fields churchyard.
+Devis himself died in London, at Caroline Street, Bedford Square, of apoplexy in 1822 and was buried in nearby St Giles-in-the-Fields churchyard, London.